CiscoDevNet/cdo-automation/README.md

 1. A POSIX compliant system like MacOS, Linux, or the Windows Subsystem for Linux.
 1. Terraform: This example uses v1.3.
 1. Super-admin access to a CDO tenant.
-1. [Optional] An AWS account to automatically spin up an virtual form-factor Adaptive Security Appliance (ASAv) and a Secure Device Connector (SDC).
+1. An AWS account to automatically spin up an virtual form-factor Adaptive Security Appliance (ASAv) and a Secure Device Connector (SDC).
-    1. If you do not wish to use this, see step 3 below to learn how to disable this part of the example code.
-1. [Optional] Administrator access to a vSphere account to spin up an On-Prem SDC.
-    1. If you do not want to use CDO’s Terraform Module to spin up an On-Prem SDC, see step 3 below to learn how to disable this part of the example code.

 Then, you can clone the example repository from the [CDO Devnet repository](https://github.com/ciscodevnet/terraform-provider-cdo) using Git, and then change your working directory to `examples/complete`.